SAP source reference

 }

-If the application to make searchable requires OAuth 2.0 authentication, include the following properties in your source JSON configuration.
+If your application requires OAuth 2.0 authentication, you must add an OAuth object to your source configuration.

-Enter your credentials in the Add an SAP Source panel and use the @ClientId, @ClientSecret, and @RefreshToken placeholders in your JSON configuration.
+Enter your client ID, client secret, and refresh token in the Add an SAP source panel and use the @ClientId, @ClientSecret, and @RefreshToken placeholders in your JSON configuration.

 Example: